cailleach1310/ares-pentraits-plugin/README.md

 This plugin has been developed and tested with aresmush v0.108.
 Necessary adjustments are limited to custom parts of the code, so that future aresmush upgrades usually won't affect this plugin.

 ### What this plugin covers
-* Chargen: Setting traits during chargen, from the game client or from the webportal, including a check for valid traits in the chargen app review.
+* Chargen: Setting traits during chargen, from the game client or from the webportal, including a check for valid trait settings in the chargen app review.
 * Profile: Traits are part of the webportal character profile.
 * Staff-side setting of character traits through the trait/set command on the game client.
 * Staff-side post chargen raising of traits from the webportal through the chargen option on a char page.